geru/hrk-toggle/README.md

 # hrk-toggle

-hrk-toggle is a CSS-only library to generate responsive multi-level menus and tree-navigation structures.
+_hrk-toggle_ is a CSS-only library to generate responsive multi-level menus and tree-navigation structures.
 This means that it requires no Javascript, no Javascript libraries, no Jquery, no nothing to work.

 What it does take to work is HTML that is structured just so with classes in the right spots.

-hrk-toggle uses opener's and closers for each level and allows the parent item for each level to be accessed independently of the opening of its children.
+_hrk-toggle_ uses opener's and closers for each level and allows the parent item for each level to be accessed independently of the opening of its children.

-hrk-toggle has one single media query and is strictly css with no SASS, no SCSS, no LESS, no npm, no Bower, no Grunt, no nodejs task-runners, no Yarn, no Ruby gems.
+_hrk-toggle_ has one single media query and is strictly css with no SASS, no SCSS, no LESS, no npm, no Bower, no Grunt, no nodejs task-runners, no Yarn, no Ruby gems.

-hrk-toggle uses CSS Flex constructs and plays nicely with Flex-based CSS frameworks such as [UIkit](https://getuikit.com)
+_hrk-toggle_ uses CSS Flex constructs and plays nicely with flexbox-based CSS frameworks such as [UIkit](https://getuikit.com)

 ## Licensing

+MIT as shown in LICENSE.md

 ## How to install